symfony/symfony-docs/templating/twig_extension.rst

         public function __construct()
         {
             // this simple example doesn't define any dependency, but in your own
-            // extensions, you'll need to inject services using this constructor }
+            // extensions, you will need to inject services using this constructor }

         public function formatPrice($number, $decimals = 0, $decPoint = '.', $thousandsSep = ',')